Nexusoft/NexusInterface/docs/AnalyticPolicyStatment.md

 ###### Rev 3.0 December 29th 2023

-The Nexus Wallet, by default, will use Google analytics to track certain metrics about the wallet.
+The Nexus Wallet, by default, will use Aptabase Analytics to track certain metrics about the wallet.
 The following outlines what is going on and your rights.

 ### REV3.0 Changes: